sf-wdi-37/dom-events-jquery/README.md

 	  console.log("You send " + name + " a big high five!");
 	}

-	doSomethingToSomeone("Ali", highFive);
+	doSomethingToSomeone("Emily", highFive);
 	```

 	<details><summary>click to see console output</summary>
 	The following is logged to the console:
-	> You approach Ali.
+	> You approach Emily.
-	> You send Ali a big high five!
+	> You send Emily a big high five!
 	</details>

 1. What will the console output be given the following code?